hugomgris/FDFPP/README.md

 It also is inspired by the work @ailopez-o did for their FDF project at 42.

-You can check their repo at https://github.com/ailopez-o/42Barcelona-FdF.
+You can check their repo at https://github.com/ailopez-o/42Barcelona-FdF (some of the maps included in my repo are taken from there, so thanks for that too!)